ABluenoser/ConsoleCalculator/README.md

 1. A python script file called `ConsoleCalc.py`

-2. A stand-alone executable called `ConsoleCalc` that was created with Pyinstaller 3.4 for Python 3
+2. A stand-alone executable called `ConsoleCalc` that was created with Pyinstaller 3.4 for Python 3.
+The `ConsoleCalc` executable is located in the `dist` directory.

 ### Running the Python Script